 Jewel is entering a beauty pageant.
 If she doesn’t win, she’s gonna be upset…

-Jewel depicted three generations of one family, who were competing against one another for the top prize in a tacky regional beauty pageant.
+Jewel depicted three generations of one family, who were competing against one another for the top prize in a regional beauty pageant.
 The youngest of which was named Jewel, followed by her mother, Pearl and grandmother, Diamond, with Pearl as the cruel and deluded villain of the piece.
-They were creatures not quite of this world, with their ridiculous make up and multiple sets of eyebrows.
-There was also a fourth character – a “prawn” – who wore a pink balaclava with attached wig and pink body sack.
-The Prawn represented the absurdity of the beauty pageant world and the damaging ideology that surrounds it, which she found was seldom addressed in the reality shows.
+They were creatures not quite of this world, with their ridiculous makeup and multiple sets of eyebrows.
+There was also a fourth character – a “prawn” – who wore a pink balaclava with an attached wig and pink body sack.
+The Prawn represented the absurdity of the beauty pageant world and the damaging ideology that surrounds it.

 “A bizarre and dreamlike piece, Jewel trod the line between live art and theatre.” – LANCASHIRE TELEGRAPH.